 Bringing medication with you to cover your usual personal needs (a maximum of three retail packs of the smallest size) does not require a permit.
-An exception to this are addictive drugs.
+Exceptions to this are addictive drugs.
 If this is prescription medication, proof of your personal needs is required in the form of confirmation from the doctor treating you.

 This should include the following information:

 - The generic name of the drug and its dosage

 - If the certificate has not been issued in German, bring a certified translation with you.

 - Leave the medicines in their original packaging.In this way they are clearly labelled.

 For medicines which are subject to the Addictive Substances Act (this includes addictive drugs and psychotropic substances) ,strict regulations and inspection requirements apply.
 Unlawful possession of these substances can lead to prosecution.

 Patients who have prescription medicines containing addictive substances (e.g. painkillers or psychopharmaceuticals such as antidepressants) should take note of the following points when entering Austria: